 Review of Star Wars: The Last Jedi, the author promises no spoilers; just a few teasers.

-Family recipe for yellow split pea soup, adapted for vegetarians.
-Non-vegetarians will love it too.
+This is a family recipe for yellow split pea soup that has been adapted for vegetarians.
+Non-vegetarians will love it, too.

 Darning socks is an old skill that is slowly dying in this era of the 'just throw it away' mentality.
 Save your socks and your budget by learning to darn holes in socks.

-A roundup of this author's pick of some of the songs that were popular during the 1960s protest era.
+A roundup of this author's picks of some of the songs that were popular during the 1960s protest era.

 A poem this author wrote back in her 'dark ages' of the late 1980s, describing the feelings of feeling friendless and alone.

 This is a true story illustrating just one instance of why mass commercial breeding of pet animals needs to be halted, or at least very strictly regulated.

 Your tires can talk, telling you many important things regarding tire maintenance and safety.
 This article explores and explains them.

 There are many myths, misinformation, and outdated statistics circulating about FIV.
 In this article, we will let the truth of the matter be known.
 The main takeaway is that a positive test should never mean a death sentence.

 What does it mean to be mentally ill?
 How many people suffer from this ailment?
 It’s more common than you think.

-For anyone who grew up in this era, this collection of silly songs is sure to bring back many memories.
+For anyone who grew up in the 1950s and 1960s, this collection of silly songs is sure to bring back many memories.

-A look at silly made-up holiday in the second half of the year.
+A look at silly made-up holidays in the second half of the year.